DeusAds/DeusAdsSDK/README.md

 - **`public string  aspectRatio`**
   - Defines the aspect ratio of the ad in the format 'X ' (e.g., '4:3', '1:1').

+### Preloading Ads

+The preloader allows you to load ads before they are needed, improving performance and user experience.

+1. **Using the Preloader:**
+   - Set the `usePreloader` property in the `GameController` to `true` to enable the preloader.
+   - The preloader will display a progress bar and blur the scene while loading.

+2. **Ad URLs:**
+   - The `GameController` retrieves the ad URLs from the `AdService` using the `GetAdUrls()` method.
+   - Ensure the URLs are correctly set in the `AdService`.

+3. **Hiding the Preloader:**
+   - After loading the ads, the preloader canvas will be hidden, and the game will continue as normal.

+4. **Implementing the Preloader:**
+   - In the `PreloadAds()` coroutine, the progress bar will update as each image is loaded.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.